-Dr. Richard Monk, former Curator of Collections for the NSRL, initiated a Data Enhancement Project in 1996.
+Dr. Richard Monk, former Curator of Collections for the NSRL, initiated a data enhancement project in 1996.
 This project included transforming the existing flat database into a relational database, known as Wild-Cat, for data capture both in the field and in-house, publishing one of the first searchable mammal collections on the web by 1997, and adding barcodes on mammal specimen tags and tissue tube labels.

-The NSRL was one of the first Museum collections in the US to implement barcodes broadly throughout collections, using them to reduce transcription errors of specimen data and reduce potential thawing of frozen samples during processing.
+The NSRL was one of the first museum collections in the US to implement barcodes broadly throughout collections, using them to reduce transcription errors of specimen data and to speed the processing of tissues, thus reducing potential thawing of frozen samples.
 Through the years, the data management systems at the NSRL have been modified as software, technology, and natural history disciplines have changed.
-The initial relational database designed by Dr. Monk was rewritten and expanded upon by Heath Garner, current Curator of

-Collections (see Appendix B: Current Staff Profiles), to track additional digital assets such as field notes, loan records, and GenBank numbers, as well as recording comprehensive notes about collecting, specimen reproduction, inventory details, and other metadata.
+The initial relational database designed by Dr. Monk was rewritten and expanded upon by Heath Garner, current Curator of Collections (see Appendix B: Staff Profiles), to track additional digital assets such as field notes, loan records, and GenBank numbers, as well as recording comprehensive notes about collecting, specimen reproduction, inventory details, and other metadata.
 Barcodes, digitized records, and robust, relational databases continue to be essential for facilitating the research of those utilizing the NSRL's collections.
 More recently, the NSRL has been active in several projects using advanced methods of collection digitization and databasing.
 In 2012, James C. Cokendolpher, Curator of the Invertebrate Zoology Collection at the time, was a PI on a collaborative NSF grant to digitize and enter records of arthropods of the southwestern US into the Symbiota Collections of Arthropods Network (SCAN).
-Dr. Jennifer Girón, current Acting Collections Manager, and her team of students and volunteers have continued to enter records into this data portal, which now contains more than 179,000 TTU specimen records, 82% of which are georeferenced, and nearly 26,000 images.
-Recently, Dr. Girón and Dr. Scott Longing, faculty member of the Plant and Soil Science Department, were awarded funding by the Texas Parks and Wildlife Department to digitize 17,000 bee specimens that had been collected since 2015 from the High Plains region of western Texas.
+Dr. Jennifer Girón, Curator, and her team of students and volunteers have continued to digitize the collection.
+In 2023, the database of the Invertebrate Zoology Collection was made available in the Symbiota ecdysis portal, as well as GBIF.
+The database now contains more than 182,000 TTU specimen records, 82% of which are georeferenced, and nearly 33,000 images.

+Recently, Dr. Girón and Dr. Scott Longing, faculty member of the Plant and Soil Science Department, were awarded funding by the TPWD to digitize 17,000 bee specimens that had been collected since 2015 from the High Plains region of western Texas.
 In 2021, Drs.
-Richard D. Stevens and Robert D. Bradley were awarded an NSF grant to generate high-resolution computerized tomography (CT) scans of entire museum specimens of phyllostomid bats to facilitate functional trait diversity analysis.
-Dr. Stevens and Bradley also are PIs on another collaborative NSF proposal that
+Richard D. Stevens and Robert D. Bradley were awarded an NSF grant to generate high-resolution computerized tomography (CT) scans of entire museum specimens of phyllostomid bats to facilitate functional trait diversity analysis (Fig. 45).
+Dr. Stevens and Bradley also are principal investigators (PIs) on another collaborative NSF proposal that has been recommended for funding to digitize and mobilize specimen-level trait data for all non-marine mammal species of the western United States.
+Such collaborative, large-scale digitization efforts fulfill the mission of NSF's Division of Biological Infrastructure to create a robust national infrastructure that advances fundamental biological research.